Drewnja/HDzero-repair/Freestyle_V2/freestyle_v2.md

 ## Frequent Issues:

 1. **PA is dead:**
-   If after crash your antenna fell off, or you have tried to power the vtx without antennna on 1W output and after that you can see image only in couple of centimeters (looks like a stuck PIT mode) then most likely you have dead PA.
+   If after crash your antenna fell off, or you have tried to power the vtx without antennna on 1W output and after that you can see image only in couple of centimeters (looks like a stuck PIT mode) then most likely you have a dead PA.
-   How to check if PA is dead:
+   **How to check if PA is dead:**
    1. Try to check if any 5V0 pad is shorted to GND.
 If it is, then you have dead PA.
    2. On the particular Freestyle v2 board, there are two red LEDs soldered in reversed order.
 (So only one should be on at a time).
 Official HDzero docs say that one of "the red LEDs on the board" is indicator of PA failure.
 However, they forgot to pu the image of WHICH LED is indicator.
 But id you can see all red LEDs are on, then you have dead PA.